-Mr Gray serves as non-executive Chairman of The Pas Group Limited and on the board of directors of New Flyer Industries, Inc. and Purple Innovations, Inc. Previously, he served as a Director of DEI Holdings, Inc. until the sale of the company in 2011, Benihana, Inc. until the sale of the company in August 2013 and Blue Bird Corporation until September 2017.
+Mr Gray serves as non-executive Chairman of The Pas Group Limited and on the board of directors of New Flyer Industries, Inc. and Purple Innovations, Inc. Previously, he served as a Director of DEI Holdings, Inc., Benihana, Inc. and Blue Bird Corporation.

 Prior to launching Coliseum in 2006, Mr Gray served in executive roles at Burger King Corporation and Metromedia Company.
 He started his career within the Merchant Banking Group of Morgan Stanley & Co.
-He has a BSE Finance from the Wharton School and a BS Mechanical Engineering from the University of Pennsylvania.
+He has a BSE Finance from the Wharton School and a BS in Mechanical Engineering & Applied Science from the University of Pennsylvania.

 Mr Gray serves on the Redflex Holdings Audit & Risk Committee, the People, Culture & Remuneration Committee and the Nominations Committee.